liucar/office-hours/README.md

 # Office Hours
 An office hour simulator that models a professor meeting students during office hours.
 The driver program will run 100 office hour simulations.
-The program loops the office hour simulation 100 times.
 Every student is randomly assigned a name from “names.txt” (10 names) and a random topic from “topics.txt” (10 topics).
 It uses a priority queue to model students standing in line and a multimap to store student names and their topics.

 ## Contents: